JuusoKorpinen/chatFirebase/README.md

-A simple React Native chat app done with Firebase.
+A simple React Native chat app that uses Firebase.
 Made for a school assignment.